POL 07.60.01 - Parking and Transportation Ordinances

 g. unauthorized parking in a reserved space and/or lot

 h. a vehicle that has had an immobilization device placed on it, and remains unclaimed after 36 hours.

 i. upon evidence of tampering with a boot or threatening to remove a boot.

 5.2.2 In addition to any fine assessed for a violation of this Ordinance, the owner of a vehicle which is towed from the University is responsible for payment directly to the towing contractor of any towing and/or storage fee charged for such towing.

 5.2.3 Notice of North Carolina State Law Concerning Towed Vehicles

-North Carolina State University provides a petition/appeal procedure for the resolution of both towing and parking violations (see Section 6).
+North Carolina State University provides a petition/appeal procedure for the resolution of booting, towing and parking violations (see Section 6).
 North Carolina GS 20-119.11 provides the following:

 a. description of the vehicle

 b. location of vehicle